Merkoba/Hue/configuration.md

 "settings_default_open_whispers_automatically"
 >Whether popup messages will open automatically when arrived by default.

-"settings_default_show_image_previews"
+"settings_default_embed_images"
->Whether image links get a preview on the chat area by default.
-This only works with certain links, including direct Imgur links.
+>Whether to embed images in chat by default.

 "settings_default_show_link_previews"
 >Whether links get a preview on the chat area by default.